RahulAnalyzer/perl-guide-website/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:8080`.
+The web will be available at https://perl-guide.vercel.app/.

 ## Available Scripts